LankeyBoard/RulesGraph/generalRules.md

 EG: The GM calls for a Group Test for a group of 5, Pass is 13 and Fail is 8.
 If the group rolls 2 Passes, 2 Mixed and 1 Fail, then we subtract the 1 Fail from 2 Passes, leaving us with 1 Pass and 2 Mixed, so the result is Mixed.
 If instead there were 3 Passes and 1 Mixed, the result would have been a Pass.

-## Pushing Your Limits

-slug: PUSHING-LIMITS

-ruleType: RULE\
-On non-combat Tests, you can try and push your limits to improve your odds of success.
-To Push Your Limits, when you make a non-combat Test, spend 3 Stamina to add 1d6 to the roll.

-You have to push your limit at the same time you decide if you are going to use [Fortune's Favor](/rules/player_rules#FORTUNES-FAVOR).

 ## Helping on a Test

 slug: HELP